dump247/aws-mock-metadata/README.md

 ## AWS CLI

-It is recommended to update the local metadata service timeout for the AWS command line interface.
+If you don't provide the MFA secret and use a separate device to generate OTP codes, it is recommended to update the local metadata service timeout for the AWS command line interface.
 This ensures that you have enough time to enter the MFA token before the request expires and your script can continue without interruption.

 *~/.aws/config*